-Join Nick Brazzi for an in-depth discussion in this video Saving passwords, part of Up and Running with the Chrome Browser.
+Join Nick Brazzi for an in-depth discussion in this video Saving passwords, part of Learning the Chrome Browser.

 - If you use the internet for things…like online shopping, paying bills, checking email,…or anything else that requires that you set up an account,…you might have a tough time…remembering all of your passwords.…One thing that might make this easier…is the built-in password manager in Chrome.…I'm here on the Yahoo! mail website.…This is the page I go to if I want to…read my Yahoo! mail on the web.…I'm going to log in to my account…so I'll just type in my user name and password.…